By Don Chaddock, Inside CDCR editor

 “Dr. Serge Voronoff (of Paris, France,) today urged that municipal cold storage plants be built to present the life-giving interstitial glands which could be taken from hopelessly injured men.
 He said that even the dead can donate an immense treasure because the organs do not die immediately when the heart stops,” according to the United Press Dispatch report.
 “The transplanting of glands, he says, gives renewal of human youth and strength.”

-The Dispatch went on to report, “Dr. Leo Stanley, resident physician at the penitentiary … has become an international figure in the surgical world through his successful operations in rejuvenating old and senile prisoners by transplanting the interstitial glands of murderers who have paid the law’s penalty.”
+The Dispatch went on to report, “(San Quentin doctor) Leo Stanley has become an international figure in the surgical world through his successful operations in rejuvenating old and senile prisoners by transplanting the interstitial glands of murderers who have paid the law’s penalty.”

 Decades later, this research was debunked and the experimental practices tarnished the doctor’s reputation.